The basics of the 401(k) and Roth coverage test

 Do any plans automatically pass coverage testing?

-In the following situations, a 401(k) plan is deemed to pass coverage testing so that neither the ratio percentage nor the average benefit test has to be performed:
+In the following situations, a 401(k) or Roth plan is deemed to pass coverage testing so that neither the ratio percentage nor the average benefit test needs to be performed:

 What’s involved with correcting a failed coverage test?

 If left uncorrected, a failed coverage test can result in plan disqualification, which means the participants’ vested account balances would become immediately taxable—an outcome no one wants.
-The corrective action varies, such as bringing more NHCEs into the plan or providing additional employer contributions to NHCEs.
+The corrective action varies, such as retroactively adding NHCEs who were excluded from coverage for the year into the plan.

 Understanding the fundamentals of coverage testing is essential for fulfilling your fiduciary duty.
 Equally important is making sure you have accurate data, documented procedures, and a knowledgeable and trusted TPA or ERISA consultant.
 Having all three in place can help you feel more confident about the results and any steps you may need to take to keep your plan on track.